 I love the movie so much; I guess we’ll just launch right in.
 So my friend went to a screening where there was a Q&A, and she said people kept asking you how influenced you were by Girls and you had to be like, “I wrote this first!”
 Which means that when you wrote it, there was probably less space for a female character like Frances to be so flawed.
 Why did you choose to write this kind of character?

-Well, this sounds incredibly douchey, but I don’t feel like I choose to write something.
+Well, this sounds incredibly douchey, but I don’t feel like I ever choose to write something.
 I started writing, and this is the character that came out.
-I wrote a list of ideas and moments, and then the thing that really seemed to lock into who the character was actually didn’t even end up in the movie—it was a scene I wrote that, as soon as I showed it to Noah, we felt like, Oh, that’s who she is!
+I wrote a list of ideas and moments, and the thing that really seemed to lock into who the character was didn’t even end up in the movie!
+It was a scene I wrote that, as soon as I showed it to Noah, we felt like, Oh, that’s who she is!
 It was a scene where Frances runs into an old dance teacher/manager–type person, and she helps her carry [the teacher’s] groceries home.
-But instead of leaving, Frances stays for hours and eats a portion of the groceries that she just helped carry and then inadvertently insults her old mentor and is kind of sincere and sweet but also a complete wrecking ball.
-It didn’t end up having a place in the movie, but it felt like we tapped into who she was.
-Then it’s just about following what seems to be alive in your writing, as opposed to deciding something and then doing it—for me, anyway.
+But instead of leaving, Frances stays for hours and eats a portion of the groceries that she just helped carry, then she inadvertently insults her old mentor and is kind of sincere and sweet but also a complete wrecking ball.
+It didn’t end up having a place in the movie, but it felt like we’d tapped into who she was.
+Then it’s just about following what seems to be alive in your writing, as opposed to deciding something and then doing it.
 I feel like I have to let it come to me.

 What did you learn about friendship by making Frances Ha?